ddbj/jga-analysis/somatic-short-variant/README.md

 ### Results

-The result VCFs and MAFs from two workflows are available from [here](https://zenodo.org/record/7821043#.ZDZ2GxXP2oc).
+The VCFs and MAFs from two workflows are available from [here](https://zenodo.org/record/7821043#.ZDZ2GxXP2oc).

 The detected variants and their annotations were identical between two workflows.
-It is confirmed by the following commands:
+It was confirmed by the following commands:

 ```
 $ diff <(gunzip -c HCC1143.somatic.filter.vcf.gz | grep -vE "^#") <(grep -vE "^#" submissions_4e62b5bb-6f9c-431f-9327-378c68e6e4af